sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 `dist.ini  Greetings-0.002  Greetings-0.002.tar.gz  lib  README.md`

-Now your CPAN repository will remain unpolluted by those new-fangled markdown files so you can keep the purists happy.
+Now your CPAN repository will remain unpolluted by those new-fangled markdown files to keep the purists happy.

 Alright, we have now given you a very tiny taste for how to gain more control over how your plugins work.
 We'll show you many more powerful and useful tricks later.
-Now it's time to take a break from the world of plugins and start talking about another fundamental area of `Dist::Zilla` knowledge called "profiles."
+Now it's time to take a break from the world of plugins and start talking about another fundamental area of knowledge `Dist::Zilla` calls "minting profiles" but that we call "blueprints."